 The mayor could return with his response to the council's proposal as early as its next regular meeting on June 13.

 Philosophically, Bianchi and Sherman feel both sides favor a larger committee, appointed with council input and possibly assisted by a consultant.
-However, Bianchi and the 11-member council differ
+However, Bianchi and the 11-member council differ on the details establishing the committee -- mainly whether the council should split the appointment duties with the mayor.

 Bianchi shares the dissenting councilors' concern: the council making appointments appears to violate the charter.
 The document outlines how city governments set up and operate.